ISISNeutronMuon/SScanSS-2/docs/add_measurements.rst

 Ctrl + R                   Reset View
 ========================   ======================

+The following information are displayed in the status bar of the main window:

-The X, Y, Z position of the mouse in the graphics view is shown in real-time in the status bar.
+* The X, Y, Z position of the mouse cursor is shown in real-time as the mouse moves in the view.
+* The dimension of the bounding box of the sample cross-section i.e centre, width and height.

 Plane definition